samuel-jimenez/GramEditor/docs/src/languages/python.md

 ## Virtual Environments

 [Virtual environments](https://docs.python.org/3/library/venv.html) are a useful tool for fixing a Python version and set of dependencies for a specific project, in a way that's isolated from other projects on the same machine.
-Zed has built-in support for discovering, configuring, and activating virtual environments, based on the language-agnostic concept of a [toolchain](../toolchains.md).
+Tehanu has built-in support for discovering, configuring, and activating virtual environments, based on the language-agnostic concept of a [toolchain](../toolchains.md).

-Note that if you have a global Python installation, it is also counted as a toolchain for Zed's purposes.
+Note that if you have a global Python installation, it is also counted as a toolchain for Tehanu's purposes.

 ### Create a Virtual Environment